Richard Djerf

 Loading comments...

-Luna Family Murders
+Luna Family Murdered

 Richard Djerf murders four members of the Luna family in a revenge attack.